 Homework: Homework will be assigned to encourage further reading, to extend the material presented in lectures, and to provide practice in arriving at engineering solutions to problems.
 Completion of the homework is an essential part of the learning process.
 All homework is to be turned in individually unless specified otherwise on the assignment.
-If you collaborate with a classmate (or two) be sure to state that collaboration and their names at the top of your assignment.
+If you collaborate with a classmate, be sure to state that collaboration and his/her name at the top of your assignment.

-Homework Format: It is expected that all homework be presented in an organized manner; use green, yellow or white engineering paper, one side of each page (clear side, not grid side); begin each problem on a new page and number all pages; staple all homework pages together and have your name written clearly on the front page.
+Homework Format: It is expected that all homework be presented in an organized manner; use engineering paper, if possible, one side of each page (clear side, not grid side); begin each problem on a new page and number all pages; have your name written clearly on the front page.